Skip to content

 3. Brief, two-to-four sentence description of the project

 Full applications will be accepted on a rolling basis.
-Applications received by June 1 will be reviewed in the first round, with decisions sent on June 15, and applications received after June 1 will be reviewed in the second round, with decisions sent on September 15.
+Applications received by June 15 will be reviewed in the first round, with decisions sent on June 30.
+Applications received after June 15 will be reviewed in the second round, with decisions sent on October 9.
 Applications not funded in the first round will remain in consideration in the second round.

 Eligibility Criteria & FAQs

-Rural organizations that are eligible to apply for funding include:
+Rural Montana-based organizations that are eligible to apply for funding include:

 • Tax-exempt organizations described in Section 501(c)(3) of the Internal Revenue Code (excluding those classified as private foundations or any type III non-functionally integrated supporting organization under Section 509(a) of the code).